regilero/regilero.github.com/_posts/2016-06-10-security_play_with_implicit_html_and_closing_divs.markdown

 **H1, H2, H3, PRE, LI**

-Theses are the tags I prefer.

-Because chances are that theses tags are in the list of allowed tags for contributors.
+These are the tags I prefer because chances are that they are in the list of allowed tags for contributors.

-### Will it break `<section>` or `<article>` ?
+### Will it break `<section>` or `<article>`?

 Yes.

-First, if you allow `<section>` or `<article>` in allowed contributors tags, it will obviously allow the contributor to close such tags.
-But this would be a very bad move.
+First, if you allow `<section>` or `<article>` in allowed contributors tags, it will obviously allow the contributor to close such tags, so this would be a very bad move.

 More generaly, if you use one `<DIV>` on your layout, closing this tag will also close any `<section>` or `<article>` embedded inside.

-Let's see it in a more complex layout:
+Let's see this in action in a more complex layout:

 Here is a new iframe with a full layout, you can see a div around the article.